dajesusmodz/m7-plugin-vuePRO/README.md

 ![Pre-Release Download - May Contain Bugs](/streampro.zip?raw=true)

 Installation / Use:
-1) Download streampro.zip and save it to your USB drive.
+1) Download streampro.zip from 'Releases' and save it to your USB drive.

 2) Plug in your USB drive to the PS3 System.